 Interdisciplinary seminars have been an important component of ISPS’s programmatic activity throughout its history.
 These seminars generally involve several faculty members and a large number of graduate and professional students from a variety of disciplines, departments, and schools and the format depends upon the interests of its members.
 Seminars typically involve visiting speakers, discussion of published and unpublished papers, and presentation of seminar participants’ own work.
 Attendance at some seminars requires advance notice, and some distribute papers in advance.
 Seminars are free and open to interested members of the Yale community.

 NOTE: Due to the COVID-19 pandemic, many of our ISPS seminar series have moved online to a virtual format on Zoom, or are being held in a hybrid format with some in-person participation.

-VIRTUAL SERIES: Selected Fridays, 12:00-1:15 pm on Zoom.
+NOT CURRENTLY MEETING: Selected Fridays, 12:00-1:15 pm on Zoom.
 This workshop is focused on political behavior broadly considered and invites speakers from a range of social science fields.
 The series is sponsored by the ISPS Center for the Study of American Politics and The Whitney and Betty MacMillan Center for International and Area Studies at Yale with support from the Edward J. and Dorothy Clarke Kempf Fund.
 Please link here to subscribe.
 (The Fall 2021 Schedule is unavailable at this time.)

-VIRTUAL SERIES: Most Wednesdays, 12:00-1:15 pm on Zoom.
+Most Wednesdays, 12:00-1:15 pm in a hybrid format.
 Sponsored jointly by the Institution for Social and Policy Studies (ISPS) and the Center for the Study of American Politics, each seminar features a presentation of current political science research by leading scholars in the field of American politics including distinguished faculty from other institutions, research fellows of the CSAP, and Ph.D. candidates at Yale.
 Please link here to subscribe.

-VIRTUAL SERIES: Selected Mondays from 12:00-1:15 pm on Zoom.
+Selected Mondays from 11:40 am to 12:55 pm in a hybrid format.
 This workshop is an interdisciplinary seminar series featuring speakers of broad appeal in the behavioral sciences.
 The workshop is held jointly between the Yale departments of Economics, Political Science, Psychology, and the School of Management (SOM).
 It is cosponsored by the Center for the Study of American Politics (CSAP) and the School of Management’s International Center for Finance and the Lynne & Andrew Redleaf Foundation.
 Please link here to subscribe.

-VIRTUAL SERIES: Selected Mondays from 12:00-1:15 pm on Zoom.
+Selected Mondays from 11:40 am to 12:55 pm in a hybrid format.
 This workshop is a new interdisciplinary seminar series featuring speakers of broad appeal in the social sciences who use computational techniques to analyze big data for research into human behavior.
 This workshop is cosponsored by the Center for the Study of American Politics (CSAP) and the Yale School of Management (SOM) with support from the Initiative for Leadership and Organization at SOM.
 Please link here to subscribe.